SafeDreamer: Safe Reinforcement Learning with World Models: Details of SafeDreamer Training Process

 \textbf{PID Lagrangian with Planning} The safety planner might fail to ensure zero-cost when the required hazard detection horizon surpasses the planning horizon, in accordance with the constraint $(J_\phi^{C, H}/H)L < b$ during planning.
-To overcome this limitation, we introduced the PID Lagrangian method \cite{PIDLag2020} into our planning scheme for enhancing the safety of exploration, as an initial exploration, yielding Safe DreamerV3 (PLAN-L).
+To overcome this limitation, we introduced the PID Lagrangian method \citep{PIDLag2020} into our planning scheme for enhancing the safety of exploration, yielding SafeDreamer (OSRP-Lag).

-\textbf{Cost Threshold Settings} Our empirical studies show that for all Safe DreamerV3 variations, a cost threshold of 2.0 leads to consistent convergence towards nearly zero-cost.
-Notably, \textit{LAG} is capable of operating with a cost threshold of 0.0.
-Nonetheless, when the cost threshold is set to 1.0 or lower, \textit{PLAN} and \textit{PLAN-L} struggle to reach convergence in certain environments.
-This challenge is attributed to the restriction on the number of trajectories that can be sampled during online planning, which inhibits the acquisition of trajectories with simultaneously high reward and low cost.
-As such, in our current experimental setup, the cost threshold is uniformly set to 2.0.